Common tern: Breeding

 The peak time for egg production is early May, with some birds, particularly first-time breeders, laying later in the month or in June.
 The clutch size is normally three eggs; larger clutches probably result from two females laying in the same nest.
 Egg size averages 41 × 31 mm, although each successive egg in a clutch is slightly smaller than the first laid.
 The average egg weight is 20.2 g, of which five per cent is shell.
 The egg weight depends on how well-fed the female is, as well as on its position in the clutch.
 The eggs are cream, buff, or pale brown, marked with streaks, spots or blotches of black, brown or grey which help to camouflage them.
 Incubation is by both sexes, although more often by the female, and lasts 21–22 days, extending to 25days if there are frequent disturbances at the colony which cause the adults to leave the eggs unattended; nocturnal predation may lead to incubation taking up to 34days.
 On hot days the incubating parent may fly to water to wet its belly feathers before returning to the eggs, thus affording the eggs some cooling.
 Except when the colony suffers disaster, ninety per cent of the eggs hatch.
 The precocial downy chick is yellowish with black or brown markings, and like the eggs, is similar to the equivalent stage of the Arctic tern.
 The chicks fledge in 22–28 days, usually 25–26.
 Fledged juveniles are fed at the nest for about five days, and then accompany the adults on fishing expeditions.
 The young birds may receive supplementary feeds from the parents until the end of the breeding season, and beyond.
 Common terns have been recorded feeding their offspring on migration and in the wintering grounds, at least until the adults move further south in about December.

-Like many terns, this species is very defensive of its nest and young, and will harass humans, dogs, muskrats and most diurnal birds, but unlike the more aggressive Arctic tern, it rarely hits the intruder, usually swerving off at the last moment.
+Like many terns, this species is very defensive of its nest and young, and will harass humans, badgers, dogs, muskrats and most diurnal birds, but unlike the more aggressive Arctic tern, it rarely hits the intruder, usually swerving off at the last moment.
 Adults can discriminate between individual humans, attacking familiar people more intensely than strangers.
 Nocturnal predators do not elicit similar attacks; colonies can be wiped out by rats, and adults desert the colony for up to eight hours when great horned owls are present.